 We’ve all experienced that heart-skipping moment when an electronic device or fragile item teeters over the edge and threatens to plummet into water or onto a hard surface.
 You hope to experience a sigh of relief as the object resettles itself, but sometimes, gravity claims the item first.

-The Fenix HM60R is not only submersible underwater, but it also withstands drops up to 2 meters (6.6 feet).
+The Fenix HM60R is not only submersible underwater, but it also withstands intense drops.
 Trust this fishing headlamp to continue lighting up the water after taking a few unexpected bumps or dips.
 The HM60R also withstands sand, dust, and dirt in the water or on the ground.

 Use the glove-friendly switch to activate all the headlamp’s lighting modes.
 The spotlight brightens long distances, ideal for navigating your boat.
 When you need to see which lure to use, to attract the right fish, use the floodlight to render colors accurately.
 To bait a hook without harming your fingers or vision, switch to the red light.